vitorm04/docs.pt-br/docs/framework/data/adonet/sql/linq/standard-query-operator-translation.md

 ### <a name="inheritance-mapping-restrictions"></a>Restrições de mapeamento de herança

-Para obter mais informações, confira [Como: Mapear hierarquias de herança](../../../../../../docs/framework/data/adonet/sql/linq/how-to-map-inheritance-hierarchies.md).
+Para obter mais informações, confira [Como: Mapear hierarquias](how-to-map-inheritance-hierarchies.md)de herança.

 ### <a name="inheritance-in-queries"></a>Herança em consultas